 In that case, you may want to opt for a faster-release fertilizer to save your plants.

-By now, you have a much better idea of what slow release fertilizers are, and why you might want to use them in your garden.
+Now you have a much better idea of what slow release fertilizers are, and why you might want to use them in your garden.
 You also know of some types that you can try to see if they work for you.

 I hope you found this article helpful – if so, please share it with someone who can use the information.
 If you have any questions on slow release fertilizers, please leave a comment below.